 It’s also a good idea for companies working in regulated spaces to have an employee social media policy– or in other words, a set of social media guidelines for all employees, not just those who manage social media on behalf of your brand.

 This may seem like over-reach, but free speech issues aside, employees working in regulated industries don’t have unlimited rights when it comes to digital marketing content.

 A seemingly innocuous Tuesday evening tweet by an enthusiastic team member, like “Big news coming from my office tomorrow- but shhhh, it’s a secret!” might in fact be exposing your company and your employee to liability, even though said employee was posting on his personal account.
 Hence the benefit of guidelines: They give both employers and employees a framework with which to protect themselves.

 Some compliance resources to investigate include:

-Specialized legal counsel.
 Law firms with communications expertise can work with your company’s in-house lawyer or your HR team to develop policy and identify areas of risk.

 ISSUE TWO: IMAGE USE

-Ask for permission.
-You?d be surprised at how many image owners are okay – even happy- to give permission for re-use of their content as long as (a) you don’t crop and mangle the image you are borrowing and (b) you provide attribution.
+You’d be surprised at how many image owners are okay – even happy- to give permission for re-use of their content as long as (a) you don’t crop and mangle the image you are borrowing and (b) you provide attribution.